ansible/ansible/docs/docsite/rst/playbooks_reuse_includes.rst

         - "{{ lookup('file', 'keys/one.pub') }}"
         - "{{ lookup('file', 'keys/two.pub') }}"

 Using either syntax, variables passed in can then be used in the included files.
 These variables will only be available to tasks within the included file.
-See :doc:`variable_precedence` for more details on variable inheritance and precedence.
+See :ref:`variable_precedence` for more details on variable inheritance and precedence.

 Task include statements can be used at arbitrary depth.